-Losing weight not only can help you look better -- it can also make you feel better.
+Losing weight not only cuts your risk for many diseases, it can also make you feel better.
 When you have PCOS, shedding just 10% of your body weight can bring your periods back to normal.
 It can also help relieve some of the symptoms of polycystic ovary syndrome.

 Weight loss can improve insulin sensitivity.
 That will reduce your risk of diabetes, heart disease, and other PCOS complications.

 To lose weight, start with a visit to your doctor.
 The doctor will weigh you and check your waist size and body mass index.
 Body mass index is also called BMI, and it is the ratio of your height to your weight.

 Your doctor may also prescribe medication.
 Several medications are approved for PCOS, including birth control pills, anti-androgen medications and Metformin (Glucophage).
 The anti-androgen medications block the effects of male hormones.
 Metformin is a diabetes drug that helps the body use insulin more efficiently.
 It also reduces testosterone production.
 Some research has found that it can help obese women with PCOS lose weight.